How to Audit Your Blog Content

 - Content category or topic cluster

-Step 2: Pull Traffic Data
+Step 2: Pull GA4 Traffic and Engagement Data

-Step 3: Check Search Rankings
+Step 3: Check Search Console Signals

 Step 4: Evaluate Content Quality